ilgatto88/climate_api/README.md

 ## Project Description

 The climATe API is a RESTful API that provides climate data for Austria.
-The original data is provided by the Austrian Central Institute for Meteorology and Geodynamics (ZAMG) through their data portal called [Datahub](https://data.hub.zamg.ac.at/).
+The original data is provided by the Zentralanstalt für Meteorologie und Geodynamik (ZAMG) through their data portal called [Datahub](https://data.hub.zamg.ac.at/).
 This data was processed into it's final form by the creator of the API.
 The API is written in Python using the [FastAPI](https://fastapi.tiangolo.com/) framework and the whole application is containerized using [Docker](https://www.docker.com/).

 ## Table of Contents